IntroducingThe Next Adventure

 The Stolsig family (known as the "Toads") first started sailing in 1986, aboard our first sailboat - a San Juan 23.
 Several Hoptoads later, we left Seattle to circumnavigate the globe from 1997-2002.

 We left Seattle in August of 1997 without a grand plan...but we did carry the navigational charts just in case this trip got big.
-We told our family we would be gone 6 weeks or 6 years and off we went.
+We told our family we would be gone for 6 weeks or 6 years.
+And off we went.

 Jeff 12, Shawn 10, Margie 39 and Sonny 41, Sonny’s first retirement or some might have called it a mid-life crisis taking his family on a small boat out on the big ocean.